Paturages/180-stereo-photo-viewer/README.md

 - Recenter
   Press the <kbd>Space</kbd> bar on the keyboard. (for PC)
   Long-Press on the browser. (for Mobile)
+- Zoom
+  Use the scroll wheel
+- Rotate image up/down
+  Use the up/down arrow keys
 - To disable file picker
   Remove `file-picker` component from `index.html` `<a-scene 180-stereo-photo-viewer 👉file-picker …>`
 - To disable offline support